davidlrnt/rate-my-prompt/protocols/prompt-relationship-report-v1.md

 ## Output format (follow exactly)

 Everything below this line is the template you must emit.
-Replace all `<placeholders>` with real content based on the conversation excerpt.
+Replace all `<placeholders>` with real content based on the current conversation.

 ---